matthewrstone/puppet-pe_winagent/README.md

 - Renamed `Test-Puppet` to `Test-PuppetInstall`, which now returns that a) this module is here and b) if Puppet Enterprise is already installed (and what version).
 - Removed the stubs for Uninstall-Puppet and Get-Puppet.
 - Removed the documentation for using install.ps1 as a standalone script.
 That's as logical as using install.bash and copying it everywhere.
-- Added logic to grab the non-x64 msi so 3.3 support technically exists now.
+- Puppet Enterprise 3.3 is supported now.

 **v2.0.3**